UoB-COMSM0166/2026-group-11/README.md

 Following the requirements lecture, we identified stakeholders before writing user stories.
 The most important stakeholders were the **players**.
 They needed to understand the path, tower positions, **health**, **gold** and level results without guessing what was happening.

-The **development team** was another important stakeholder.
+The **development team** was another key stakeholder.
 The project had to fit our skills and the time available, which is why we removed multiplayer and used adjustable map, tower and wave data instead.

 Other groups also affected the requirements.
 Designers cared about balance and level pacing.
 Artists cared about seasonal style and readability.
 Testers needed clear checks, such as whether towers attacked enemies in range or whether gold was deducted after an upgrade.